Alemenew/alx-system_engineering-devops/0x02-shell_redirections/README.md

 **ls_cwd_content** This script is used redirecting the out put of ls -la in the file ls_cwd_content.
 **9-duplicate_last_line** This script is used to duplicates the file iacta by using redirecting standard output we can append the result on the iacta file.

+**10-no_more_js** This script is used for deleting the file with the extension .js in the courrent directory and in all subdirectory i use grep Filter to search .js keye words and to access the subdirectory i am using -r opions.